Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool interprets impression-share metrics and surfaces human-readable insights about competitive position.
-It distinguishes itself from sibling tool google_ads_auction_insights_get which provides raw metrics without insights.
+The description clearly states it interprets impression-share metrics and surfaces human-readable insights.
+It distinguishes itself from the sibling tool 'google_ads_auction_insights_get' by specifying that this tool adds insights, while the sibling returns raw metrics.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.